janhavishankar/jst/_pages/cv.md

 * Research Intern, Apr 2015 - Jun 2015 <br>
   SCMHRD, Pune, India <br>
--- Data Analytics, Identifying retailers and assessing their fruits and vegatables procurement pattern in Pune city and developing a framework for collection of fruits and vegetables from farmers and supplying them to the consumers
+-- Data Analytics, Identifying retailers and assessing their fruits and vegatables procurement pattern in Pune city and developing an efficient framework for collection of fruits and vegetables from farmers and supplying them to the consumers

 * Project Student, Dec 2012 - Jan 2014 <br>
    IUCAA, Pune, India <br>